The Magus: Part 2

 The first few weeks were spent in frivolity and drunken delight.
 I was dreaming, yes, but everything was real.
 It was not until the third week, and the memory of my physical form loomed large that I returned to my body to inspect its condition.

-The last week I spent testing my abilities, to see how far they could be push.
-The last two days I did not move from my body, considering the power I had attained.
-I left my body only once to spy once more on Trella, to see how she was getting on.
-Her life was simple, tending to the ten gods she worshipped and sometimes traveling to the nearby towns to sell her services as a scholor and teacher.
+The last week I spent testing my abilities, to see how far they could be pushed.
+The last two days I did not move from my body, only considering the power I had attained.
+I left my body only once to spy once more on Trella to see how she was getting on.
+Her life was simple, tending to the ten gods she worshiped and sometimes traveling to the nearby towns to sell her services as a scholar and teacher.
 I spied on her many times, and never did I understand how such a humble life could be so satisfying.

 I could not understand her.
-There was something in her that I had never had; a satisfaction that I had, at various times throughout my life, categorized as resignation, cowardice, stupidity, divinity, and a lack of imagination.
-Eventually, I stopped searching for what it was that she had that I did not, and over the years I came to resign myself to my lack of understanding.
+There was something in her that I had never had; a satisfaction that I thought mere resignation, cowardice, stupidity, or perhaps just a lack of imagination.
+Eventually, I stopped searching and resigned myself to my lack of understanding.

 After I returned to my body that first time, I stood up in a body that felt older and weaker than it had ever felt before.
 I hobbled my way to the window, flush with the victory of my first great success.
 I decided to claim the tower as my own, repair it if I could, and spend my days becoming a sorcerer worthy of the title.